Gr4y-r0se/C2/README.md

 ## Roadmap

+### To Do
  - Add other content types (XML etc) for serving
+ - Support templating for JS (so you can dynamically load files)
+ - Support serving files through JS objects
+ - Add JS obfuscation so scripts are randomised every time they are served

+### Completed
+ - Make the UI better (please open a pull request if you're good at this).
+(Special thanks to [BDragisic](https://github.com/BDragisic) for this one.)
  - Migrate scripts to their own folder, and dynamically inject them into each user account.

-## Completed
- - Make the UI better (please open a pull request if you're good at this).
-Special thanks to [BDragisic](https://github.com/BDragisic) for this one.